realA10001986/Time-Circuits-Display/README.md

 The menu is involked by holding the ENTER button.

 First step is to choose a menu item.
 The available "items" are
-- enter custom dates/times for the three displays,
+- enter dates/times for the three displays,
+- set the audio volume (VOL-UME),
 - set an alarm ("ALA-RM"),
 - select the Time-rotation Interval ("ROT-INT"),
 - select the brightness for the three displays ("BRI-GHT"),